Avoiding the big game like the plague…

 In just a few days, millions of people will tune in to watch a single event.
-It goes without saying, each year the Super Bowl is the single most viewed sporting event on planet Earth.
+It goes without saying, each year the NFL’s big game is the single most viewed sporting event on planet Earth.
 The country will turn its eyes towards San Francisco to watch the Panthers face off against the Broncos.
-The Super Bowl is not just a big event, it’s a big business.
+It’s not just a big event, it’s a big business.
 This year a 30 second commercial will cost 5 million dollars.
 And money isn’t just being spent on ads, chips, dip, and beer.
-The Super Bowl is also one of the biggest gambling events of the year.
+The biggest game of the year is also one of the biggest gambling events of the year.

 Last year, Vegas broke records in respect to how much money was wagered on the big game.
 Vegas itself, made 20 million off bets.
 However, most money is wagered outside of Las Vegas.
 Whether it’s buying a square, betting on player production, or placing money on the various prop bets that surround the game, the opportunity for action is plentiful.

-All the betting hoopla that’s surrounds the game makes it difficult for some Americans to enjoy the Super Bowl.
-To better understand what Super Bowl Sunday is like for recovering sports gamblers, we interviewed a recovering gambler under the condition of anonymity.
+All the betting hoopla that’s surrounds the game makes it difficult for some Americans to enjoy the game itself.
+To better understand what this event is like for recovering sports gamblers, we interviewed a recovering gambler under the condition of anonymity.
 His name has been changed to honor his request.
 Here is an excerpt from our interview:

 Kenny: As a gambler in recovery, do you watch sports?